tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/监控与告警_intl_en.md

 ## Monitoring Description

-- **Monitoring interval**: Cloud Monitor supports multiple monitoring intervals, including monitoring data in real time, in the past 24 hours, in the past 7 days, and in the user-specified period, with time granularity of 1 minute, 5 minutes, 1 hour, and 1 day.
+- **Monitoring interval**: CM supports multiple monitoring intervals, including real time, last 24 hours, last 7 days, and user-specified period, with time granularities of 1 minute, 5 minutes, 1 hour, and 1 day.
-- **Data storage**: 1-minute monitoring data can be stored for 15 days, 5-minute monitoring data for 31 days, 1-hour data for 93 days, and 1-day monitoring data for 186 days.
+- **Data storage**: 1-minute monitoring data can be stored for 15 days, 5-minute data for 31 days, 1-hour data for 93 days, and 1-day data for 186 days.
-- **Alarm display**: Cloud Monitor integrates the monitoring data of COS and displays the data in graphs.
+- **Alarm display**: CM integrates the monitoring data of COS and displays the data in graphs.
 Alarm notifications can be sent to you according to the predefined alarm metrics of your product.
 In this way, you can stay informed of the overall running status.
 - **Alarm settings**: You can set the threshold for the monitoring metrics.
-When the monitoring data meets the alarm condition that is set, Cloud Monitor will send the alarm notifications to the specified users.
-For more information, see [Cloud Monitor Overview](https://intl.cloud.tencent.com/document/product/248/6126) and [Setting Monitoring Alarms](https://intl.cloud.tencent.com/document/product/436/39104).
+When the monitoring data meets the alarm condition that is set, CM will send the alarm notifications to the specified users.
+For more information, see [Alarm Overview](https://www.tencentcloud.com/document/product/248/6126) and [Setting Alarm Policies](https://intl.cloud.tencent.com/document/product/436/39104).